Mph0Ranta/alx-low_level_programming/README.md

-containing a description of a repository
-Start coding with C today
+a readme at the root of the project